 "Чета книга" or "Чета си книга" - I'm reading a book

-The 2 sentences basically have the same meaning, but the second one puts an emphasis on the reader enjoying the activity.
+The last two sentences basically have the same meaning, but the second one puts an emphasis on the reader enjoying the activity.

 Here are some more verbs that are often used with си: